apple-oss-distributions/xnu/README.md

             $(DSTROOT)/System/Library/Frameworks/Kernel.framework/PrivateHeaders
     g. `DRIVERKIT`: If defined, enclosed code is visible exclusively in the DriverKit SDK headers used by userspace drivers.
+    h. `EXCLAVEKIT`: If defined, enclosed code is visible exclusively in the ExclaveKit SDK headers.
+    i. `EXCLAVECORE`: If defined, enclosed code is visible exclusively in the ExclaveCore SDK headers.

 Module map file name convention
 ===============================